"Only the mountain has lived long enough to listen objectively to the howl of a wolf"

 Children's Nonfiction

-• Brandenburg, Jim Scruffy: A Wolf Finds His Place in the Pack New York: Walker and Company, 1996.
-Pictorial hardcover, 4to, dust jacket, 32 pages, color photos.
-Stunning photo essay; set on Canada's Ellesmere Island. $15.95
+• BRANDENBURG, Jim Scruffy: A Wolf Finds His Place in the Pack New York: Walker and Company, 1996.
+Pictorial hardcover, 4to, dust jacket, unpaginated (32 pages); color photos by Jim Brandenburg.
+Stunning photo essay, set on Canada's Ellesmere Island, based on wildlife photographer Brandenburg's observations of a shy male wolf who became his pack's baby-sitter.
+1st edition.
+Pristine, as new condition. $15.95

-• Lawrence, R. D. Wolves San Francisco: Sierra Club Books, 1990.
+• LAWRENCE, R. D. Wolves San Francisco/Boston: Sierra Club Books (Sierra Club Wildlife Library series)/Little, Brown, 1990.
 Cloth (gilt-stamped spine), 4to, dust jacket, 64 pages, index, color photos and drawings.
-As new. $16.95
+Vivid depiction of the wolf's life cycle, with emphasis on the development of the young.
+Superb photography.
+Stated 1st edition/3d printing.
+As new condition. $16.95

-• Wolpert, Tom Wolves for Kids Minocqua: NorthWord, 1990.
+• WOLPERT, Tom Wolves for Kids Minocqua: NorthWord Press, 1990.
 Pictorial wraps, 8vo, 48 pages, index, color photos.
-Dominated by dramatic photography. $6.95
+Dominated by dramatic photography, a good introduction to the wolf's way of life.
+1st thus.
+As new condition. $6.95

 Wolf table of contents